mad2001/COMPTEL_Analysis/README.md

     M1: height (full not half) M2: inner radius M3: outer radius

+These are measurements that correspond with those used in the construction of geometry for MEGAlib simulations.
+They may vary slightly from actual COMPTEL measurements.

 GEOMETRY FILE NOTES:
     SurroundingSphere 250.0 0.0 0.0 0.0 250.0